cocos/cocos-docs/en/cocos-service/agc-applinking.md

   ![](agc-applinking/al-filter.png)

+- Developer need to prefix the free domain name (for example, `drcn.agconnect.link`) provided by AppGallery Connect with a string to uniquely identify the URL prefix.
+Please refer to [Adding a URL Prefix](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-byagc#h1-1585299576869).

 - Find your project from the project list and click the app for which you need to enable App Linking service on the project card.
 Go to **Growing -> App Linking**, if it is the first time that you use App Linking service, click **Enable now** in the upper right corner.

   ![](agc-applinking/al-open.png)